Everything is Reproductive Justice—A Voter Suppression Primer

 Advocates have called attention to and fought for more than choice throughout the reproductive justice movement.
 Leading up to and following the Supreme Court legalizing abortion in Roe v.
 Wade, reproductive justice advocates focused on the issues that prevented access to abortion care and other reproductive care for marginalized communites, especially Black women, low income populations, and other people of color who can get pregnant.
 Today, advocates continue to apply the evolving framework of reproductive justice to a variety of issues including climate change and voter suppression.

-The effects of voter suppression in a pandemic look much the same as voter suppression in a crisis caused by weather (sometimes referred to as climate change).
+The effects of voter suppression in a pandemic look much the same as voter suppression in a crisis caused by weather (read "climate change").
 Right now, officials planning several local and state elections across the nation are pushing forward with those elections and not wholly accounting for the deathly danger voters face in a pandemic.
 A “vote or die” scenario does not offer a choice; yet, reproductive justice advocates have acknowledged the powerful place a right to vote holds in the reproductive justice movement.
 The election of Donald Trump illustrates that “elections do matter;” but if it isn’t already clear, there’s no answer to whether one should vote or die.

 Please login to comment